 The Research & Development (R&D) Tax Incentive programme is available for entities incurring eligible expenditure on R&D activities, which includes certain software R&D activities commonly conducted by fintechs.
-Claimants under the R&D Tax Incentive may be eligible for:
+Depending on the size of the business, claimants under the R&D Tax Incentive may be eligible for one of the following incentives:

-- (a) Small businesses (less than AUD 20 million aggregated turnover): a 43.5% refundable tax offset. - (b) Other businesses: a 38.5% non-refundable tax offset for eligible expenditure below AUD 100 million and 30% for eligible expenditure over AUD 100 million.
+- (a) Small businesses (less than AUD 20 million aggregated turnover): a 43.5% refundable tax offset; or - (b) Other businesses (aggregated turnover of AUD 20 million or more): a 38.5% non-refundable tax offset for eligible expenditure below AUD 100 million and 30% for eligible expenditure over AUD 100 million.